xtawjs/Simulated_Input_Tool/README.md

 - For non-ASCII characters (such as Chinese), use the `type()` method in `pynput.keyboard.Controller` to input them directly.

-- This tool is only compatible with the US QWERTY keyboard layout.
+- This tool is only compatible with the US QWERTY keyboard layout.When using, please switch to the English input method.

 ## Dependencies